citusdata/citus_docs/ref-arch/real-time-analytics.rst

   In Citus Cloud you must use a replication factor of 1 (instead of the 2 used here).
 As Citus Cloud uses `streaming replication
   <https://www.postgresql.org/docs/current/static/warm-standby.html>`_ to achieve high
-  availability maintaining shard replicas would be redundant and inneficient.
+  availability maintaining shard replicas would be redundant.

 With this, the system is ready to accept data and serve queries!
 You can run queries such as: